 2. Make Your Calendar/Planner Your Best Friend

 Whether you prefer a paper or digital calendar or planner, utilize this time-saving best friend on a daily basis.
 Enter all appointments as soon as they’re made, and carve out time every week to plan out the upcoming week.
-Schedule time for all of your random to-do’s—such as picking up dry cleaning, sending an RSVP to an event and picking up goodie bag items for a class party—around already existing appointments and tasks.
+Schedule time for all of your random to-do’s—such as picking up dry cleaning, running on a grocery trip or even working out—around already existing appointments and tasks.

 Refer to your calendar every morning so you know what you have scheduled for that day, and update it as needed throughout the day or at the end of the day.
 This will help you to easily stay on top of the various to-do’s and appointments for each family member!